apache/spark/docs/sql-programming-guide.md

 {% endhighlight %}

-By passing `path/to/table` to either `SparkSession.read.parquet` or `SparkSession.read.load`, Spark SQL will automatically extract the partitioning information from the paths.
+By passing `path/to/table` to either `SparkSession.read.parquet`, `SparkSession.read.orc`, or `SparkSession.read.load`,
+Spark SQL will automatically extract the partitioning information from the paths.
 Now the schema of the returned DataFrame becomes:

 {% highlight text %}